siuryan-cs-stuy/buffer-overflow/README.md

 - wrong: non matching passwords within bounds to show what should happen when passwords do not match
 - over: non matching passwords exceeding bounds to show a buffer overflow example

-First option:
+To compile:
-Clone the repository. `cd` into the repository and run `make` to compile the both code examples.
-Test compiled code using redirection.
+- Clone the repository. `cd` into the repository and run `make` to compile the both code examples.
+- Copy the code below.
+Compile with `gcc -Wall -Wextra -O0 -g -fno-stack-protector buf.c -o buf` or `gcc -Wall -Wextra -O0 -g -fno-stack-protector test.c -o test`.

+To test:
 - `./buf` or `./test` and try different combinations
 - `./buf < over` and substiute over with the other two files The allowed length is 15, going over causes an overflow.
 The program breaks and allows permission where permission was not granted.